RitterAntoine/Brain/Utils/MarkDown.md

 |---|---|---|
 | col1 | col2 | col3 |
 | col1 | col2 | col3 |
 ```

 ### Task list

 To create a task list start line with square brackets with an empty space.
-Ex: [ <space> ] and add text for task.
-To check the task replace the space between the bracket with "x".

 ```markdown
 [x] Write the post
 [ ] Update the website
 [ ] Contact the user
 ```

 ## Reference